 In Vermont, elections are administered at the municipal level.
 Your municipal clerk (town, city, school district, water district, etc.), or his or her appointee, is the presiding officer for all municipal elections.

-We are pleased to provide the above Guide to Vermont’s Town Clerks, Treasurers & County Clerks to assist you in locating and contacting your town, city, or county clerk or treasurer.
-This guide is updated as we receive new or revised information from the town or city clerk’s office.
+We are pleased to provide the above Guide to Vermont’s Town Clerks, Treasurers & County Clerks to assist you in contacting your town, city, or county clerk or treasurer.
+This guide is updated as we receive new information from the town or city clerks' offices.

-If you are looking for a location in the town clerk’s listing and cannot find it, it is likely that the location is a village or other place name.
+If you cannot find a location in the listing, it is likely that the location is a village or other place name.
 Visit Vermont Place Names—Real Places in Vermont to find the town or city that includes the village or place name.

 Locate Your Polling Place

 Please use the above listing to locate your polling place for the primary and general elections.

 These polling place locations are provided to our office by the town or city clerk for the primary and general elections.
 This listing is updated before each primary and general election year.
 Town meeting polling locations for 2015 will be in a separate listing on this page as soon as the information has been compiled.